keithh9704/SEP10-CYOA-Stuck-in-a-video-game/school/new-family.md

-### You found a new family yay!
+# You found a new family yay!

-You find a new mom and dad that is willing to accpet you in the family and They are also really nice to you.
+You find a new mom and dad that is willing to accept you in the family and They are also really nice to you.

 [Continue](../life-from-both-options/sad-life.md)